BlinkTagInc/node-gtfs/README.md

 ## Example Application

-The [GTFS-to-HTML](https://github.com/brendannee/gtfs-to-html) app uses node-gtfs for downloading and querying GTFS data.
+The [GTFS-to-HTML](https://github.com/brendannee/gtfs-to-html) app uses node-gtfs for downloading, importing and querying GTFS data.
 It provides a good example of how to use this library.

 ## Setup